Judge C. R. Magney State Park: Flora and fauna

 With an elevation change of 1000 ft, Judge C. R. Magney State Park supports a wide variety of flora and fauna.
-Overall, the park contains Laurentian Mixed Forest comprising both conifers and broadleafs.
-Before European settlement the Brule River Valley would have been forested mostly with white pine.
+The park contains Laurentian Mixed Forest, comprising both conifers and broadleafs.
+Before European settlement the Brule River Valley was forested mostly with white pine.
 Extensive logging and forest fires have altered the park's vegetation significantly, except around the rocky and inaccessible ridgetops.
 Today's secondary forest is dominated by aspen and birch, with stands of white spruce, sugar maple, and basswood.
-A few remnant stands of white pine have survived on hilltops and ravines, especially along Gauthier Creek.
+A few remnant stands of white pine survive on hilltops and ravines, especially along Gauthier Creek.
 Large northern white cedars are abundant along the river.
 Inland are many dense stands of white spruce, the result of planting and vigorous natural reseeding after the timber harvests.
 Around the waterfalls, the constant mist creates a microclimate conducive to several plant species not found elsewhere in the park.

 The large mammals found in the park, particularly in the remote northern section, are white-tailed deer, moose, black bears, red foxes, and timber wolves.
 Smaller mammals include groundhogs, red squirrels, eastern chipmunks, martens, and snowshoe hares.
-Broad-winged hawks, barred owls, and great horned owls are prevalent, while many other raptor species pass through the park during their migration.
+Broad-winged hawks, barred owls, and great horned owls are prevalent, and many other raptor species pass through the park during their migration.
 Several species of warblers nest in the park.
 The Brule River and its tributary Gauthier Creek have spawning runs of rainbow trout in spring and salmon in the fall.

 White-tailed deer are not endemic to northern Minnesota, having expanded into the region to take advantage of the plant regrowth during the logging period.
 In the 1940s and 1950s, as many as 300 deer per square mile were observed.
-The population has dropped as the forest has matured, but the deer still pose a management challenge as they overgraze young trees of certain species, over time altering the composition of the forest.
+The population has dropped as the forest has matured, but the deer still pose a management challenge as they overgraze young trees of certain species, altering the forest's composition.
 The park has fenced deer exclosures around reseeded white pines.